hfarhanahmed/APIBasedUi/README.md

 # How to run the app

 1. Download/clone the app.
-2. open the folder named Sary in android studio(Artic fox)
+2. open the folder named Sary in android studio(Arctic fox)
 3. Run the app in emulator or a phisical device with usb debugging on.